phantomrecords/michael-widener/README.md

-# michael-widener.com
+# michael-widener.com – Graphic Design & Multimedia Portfolio

-This repository serves as the origin, archive, and digital authorship record for [https://michael-widener.com](https://michael-widener.com), the official digital property of **Michael Thomas Widener, II**.
+This is the GitHub Pages mirror of [michaelwidener.com](https://michaelwidener.com), the professional design portfolio of **Michael Thomas Widener, II**.

-This is a proprietary space used for tracking, timestamping, and asserting the author's ownership of his work.

-All content is protected.
-This is not an open source project.

-For more information, see:
-- `LICENSE.txt`
-- `NOTICE.md`
-- `STOLEN.md`
+This site showcases original graphic design, CSS animation, interface prototyping, and multimedia artwork.
+It is intended as both a live showcase and a timestamped record of authorship and creative ownership.

+## 🔒 This content is proprietary.
+No reuse is authorized.
+See `LICENSE.md` for full copyright terms.

 ---